-The United States has imposed import tariffs of 25 percent on steel and 10 percent on aluminum, with exemptions for steel from Argentina, Australia, Brazil, Canada, Mexico, and South Korea, and aluminum from Argentina, Australia, Canada, and Mexico.
-These tariffs have been expanded to apply to steel and aluminum derivatives from most countries.
-China, the EU, and other countries have imposed retaliatory duties on products from the United States.
+In March, 2018, the United States imposed import tariffs of 25 percent on steel and 10 percent on aluminum.
+Exemptions from these tariffs were allowed for steel from Argentina, Australia, Brazil, Canada, Mexico, and South Korea, and aluminum from Argentina, Australia, Canada, and Mexico.
+These tariffs were expanded to apply to steel and aluminum derivatives from most countries.
+China, the EU, and other countries imposed retaliatory duties on products from the United States.